 In response, many community and public policy initiatives have been developed, including:

-- “Pet Protection Order” state statutes that specifically allow courts to include pets and livestock in protection-from-abuse orders
+- “Pet Protection Order” statutes in 36 states now specifically allow courts to include pets and livestock in protection-from-abuse orders.

-- State laws defining acts of animal abuse intended to intimidate or control a family member as domestic violence
+- Laws in 10 states define acts of animal abuse intended to intimidate or control a family member as domestic violence.

 - Hundreds of “Safe Haven” foster care programs with local animal care facilities for families in shelters.
 Click here for a directory of these programs.

-- Dozens of SAF-T™ — Sheltering Animals and Families Together — programs where domestic violence shelters build on-site housing for pets to keep the family intact
+- Over 250 SAF-T™ — Sheltering Animals and Families Together — programs exist in domestic violence shelters with on-site housing for pets to keep the family intact.

-- Including pets in domestic violence safety planning
+- Many domestic violence programs include pets in safety planning materials.

-- Therapy dogs visiting domestic violence survivors in police stations and women’s shelters.
+- Therapy dogs visit domestic violence survivors in police stations and women’s shelters.